Felix Wong under finishing chute of the INEOS 1:59 Challenge displaying Kipchoge's time of 1:59:40.

 The finish chute of the INEOS 1:59 Challenge.

-Legendary Bernard Lagat, holder of several middle-distance American records, was a pacer for Kipchoge and was interviewed after the race.
+Legendary Bernard Lagat, holder of several middle-distance American records, was a pacer for Kipchoge and was interviewed after the race by broadcast journalist Crystal Arnold.

-Legendary Bernard Lagat, holder of several middle-distance American records, was a pacer for Kipchoge and was interviewed after the race.
+Legendary Bernard Lagat, holder of several middle-distance American records, was a pacer for Kipchoge and was interviewed after the race by broadcast journalist Crystal Arnold.

 Felix Wong under finishing chute of the INEOS 1:59 Challenge displaying Kipchoge's time of 1:59:40.